-Fundamentalists claim Jesus could not be Mary’s "first-born" unless there were other children that followed him.
+Fundamentalists claim Jesus could not be Mary’s “first-born” unless there were other children that followed him.
 But this shows ignorance of the way the ancient Jews used the term.
 For them it meant the child that opened the womb (Ex.
 13:2; Num.
 3:12).
-Under the Mosaic Law, it was the "first-born" son that was to be sanctified (Ex.
-34:20).
-Did this mean the parents had to wait until a second son was born before they could call their first the "first-born"?
-Hardly.
-The first male child of a marriage was termed the "first-born" even if he turned out to be the only child of the marriage.
+The first male child of a marriage was termed the “first-born” even if he turned out to be the only child.

 The Holy Family

 Backing up the testimony of Scripture regarding Mary’s perpetual virginity is the testimony of the early Christian Church.
 Consider the controversy between Jerome and Helvidius, writing around 380.
-Helvidius first brought up the notion that the "brothers of the Lord" were children born to Mary and Joseph after Jesus’ birth.
-The great Scripture scholar Jerome at first declined to comment on Helvidius’ remarks because they were a "novel, wicked, and a daring affront to the faith of the whole world."
-At length, though, Jerome’s friends convinced him to write a reply, which turned out to be his treatise called On the Perpetual Virginity of the Blessed Mary.
+Helvidius first brought up the notion that the “brothers of the Lord” were children born to Mary and Joseph after Jesus’ birth.
+The great Scripture scholar Jerome wrote a reply, a treatise called On the Perpetual Virginity of the Blessed Mary.
 He used not only the scriptural arguments given above, but cited earlier Christian writers, such as Ignatius, Polycarp, Irenaeus, and Justin Martyr.
-Helvidius was unable to come up with a reply, and his theory remained in disrepute and was unheard of until more recent times.

 So, if it is established that the “brethren of the Lord” were not Jesus’ brothers or half-brothers through Mary, who were they?

-Prior to the time of Jerome, the standard theory was that they were Jesus’ "brothers" who were sons of Joseph though not of Mary.
+Prior to the time of Jerome, the standard theory was that they were Jesus’ “brothers” who were sons of Joseph though not of Mary.
 According to this view, Joseph was a widower at the time he married Mary.
 He had children from his first marriage (who would be older than Jesus, explaining their attitude toward him).
 This is mentioned in a number of early Christian writings.
-One work, known as the Proto-evangelium of James (A.D.
+One, known as the Protoevangelium of James (A.D.
 125) records that Joseph was selected from a group of widowers to serve as the husband/protector of Mary, who was a virgin consecrated to God.
-When he was chosen, Joseph objected: "I have children, and I am an old man, and she is a young girl" (4:9).

 Today, the most commonly accepted view is that they were Jesus’ cousins.
-Of the four "brethren" who are named in the Gospels, consider, for the sake of argument, only James.
-Similar reasoning can be used for the other three.
+Of the four “brethren” who are named in the Gospels, consider only James; similar reasoning can be used for the other three.
 We know that James the younger’s mother was named Mary.
-Look at the descriptions of the women standing beneath the cross: "among whom were Mary Magdalene, and Mary the mother of James and Joseph, and the mother of the sons of Zebedee" (Matt.
-27:56); "There were also women looking on from afar, among whom were Mary Magdalene, and Mary the mother of James the younger and of Joses, and Salome" (Mark 15:40).
+Look at the descriptions of the women standing beneath the cross: “among whom were Mary Magdalene, and Mary the mother of James and Joseph, and the mother of the sons of Zebedee” (Matt.
+27:56); “There were also women looking on from afar, among whom were Mary Magdalene, and Mary the mother of James the younger and of Joses, and Salome” (Mark 15:40).